The Road to School Desegregation in King George County

 In an effort to preserve Ralph Bunche High School and its rich history and legacy, the Ralph Bunche Alumni Association is committed to:

-- Restoring areas of the school to their former condition to honor the contribution the school made to the education of African-Americans in King George County from 1949 through 1968;
+- Restoring areas of the school to its former condition to honor the contribution the school made to the education of African-Americans in King George County from 1949 through 1968;

 - Renovating areas of the school to accommodate a museum gallery, as well as meeting spaces for conferences, education, socialization and other public interests; and

-- Maintaining the entire school site to a standard worthy of the memory of those who fought to see equality in education become a reality.
+- Maintaining the entire school site to a standard worthy of those who persevered to see equality in education become a reality.